arm/arm-toolchain/arm-software/embedded/README.md

 > [!WARNING]
 > `--sysroot` is not a substitute for multilib selection
 > The `--sysroot` option cannot be used to override multilib logic
-> or manually select an arbitrary variant.
+> or manually select an arbitrary library variant.

 The FPU selection can be skipped, but it is not recommended to as the defaults are different to GCC ones.